 Co-operative education integrates classroom learning with periods of paid work experience to enable students to apply their knowledge and skills.
 Co-op students receive credits toward their degree for successfully completed work terms.

 Co-op students can assist an employers' short- or long-term needs by undertaking specific projects, or by providing general assistance to ease workload pressures on full-time employees.
 A wide range of employers, including large and small businesses, non-profit organizations and the public sector, hire co-op students.
 Through Emily Carr, employers have access to bright and talented art, design, and media students.
 The experience also allows an organization to recruit, train, and assess potential future employees.

 Co-operative education is available to third and fourth year undergraduate students.
 Co-op placements can be full-time or part-time in summer, spring, and fall semesters.
-If you are an employer and wish to post a co-op opportunity go to: Artswork Submission Guidelines
+If you are an employer and wish to post a co-op opportunity, go to: Artswork Criteria + Submission Guidelines

 Co-operative Education Contact: